Patagonia Torrentshell 3L Jacket

 - The Competition

-The Yukon backcountry brought heavy onslaughts of sideways rain and constant wind, but the revamped Patagonia Torrentshell 3L proved to be an extremely capable barrier against the elements.
-The H2No Performance Standard waterproofing and durable water repellent (DWR) finish did an admirable job of fending off rain and blocking strong gusts, and the jacket never once wetted out or soaked through.
-At only $149, this is truly impressive performance.
+Southern Patagonia is synonymous with sideways rain and constant wind, and the Torrentshell 3L Jacket proved to be an extremely capable and reliable barrier against those challenging elements.
+The H2No Performance Standard waterproofing, quality seam taping, and durable water repellent (DWR) finish did an admirable job of fending off rain and blocking strong gusts, and the jacket never once soaked through.
+At only $179, this is truly impressive performance.
 For reference, the vast majority of competitors utilize a thinner 2.5-layer build, which is more prone to being overwhelmed by heavy moisture.
 You do pay for the added protection in weight and heft (more on this below), but that tradeoff is worth it for many, and especially those who live in areas with consistent rainfall.

-Most shells don’t breathe well enough for me to wear them while exerting, and the Torrentshell was no exception.
-Three-layer jackets are known to be better breathers than 2.5-layer designs, but this seems to be one area of compromise with the cheaper Torrentshell.
-Overall, while its wet-weather performance easily beats out 2.5-layer competitors like The North Face Venture 2 and Marmot PreCip Eco, it’s only moderately more breathable.
-The thick and substantial fabrics may play a role here, and it’s pretty clear to us that Patagonia prioritized durability and protection over breathability for high-output pursuits.
-In general, the jacket strikes me as a fine piece for hiking and backpacking, but it's worth upgrading to a higher-performing option like the Outdoor Research Microgravity or Arc’teryx premium Beta AR hardshell for more strenuous activities like ski touring or biking.
+Three-layer jackets are often better breathers than 2.5-layer designs, but this seems to be one area of compromise with the cheaper Torrentshell.
+So, while its wet-weather performance easily beat out competitors like the Rab Downpour Plus 2.0 or Black Diamond StormLine Stretch, I found the Patagonia to be similarly breathable (if not slightly worse in the case of the StormLine).
+The thick and substantial fabrics likely play a role here, and it’s pretty clear that Patagonia prioritized durability and protection over air permeability.
+In general, the jacket strikes me as a fine piece for hiking and backpacking, but it's worth upgrading to a higher-performing option like the Outdoor Research Microgravity or Arc’teryx Beta LT for more strenuous activities like ski touring or biking.

-That said, the Patagonia Torrentshell 3L does include pit zips, which are a must for those that run warm.
-I wore the shell on numerous climbs, including a steep slog up Glissade Pass in the rain, and the openings kept me from overheating.
+That said, the Patagonia Torrentshell 3L does include pit zips, which are a must for those who run warm.
+I wore the shell on numerous climbs, and the openings kept me from overheating.
 I did grow noticeably warm quickly, but the dual zippers allowed for easy customization to regulate airflow, and the fabric zipper pulls were easy to find and grab (although they’re on the small side for manipulating with gloves on).
 Patagonia did opt for a fabric flap here for protecting the zippers, which plays a role in the jacket’s heft and larger packed size (many performance-focused designs use coated zippers instead), but this is a very small nitpick and not a major concern for most.

-Comfort is a bit of a mixed bag with the updated Torrentshell.
+Comfort is a bit of a mixed bag with the latest Torrentshell.
 On one hand, the 3-layer construction means you get a full lining along the interior, which makes it less plasticky- and slippery-feeling while working up a sweat.
-However, it’s decidedly one of the stiffest rain jackets I’ve worn to date: The fabric is crinkly and noisy, and it’s noticeably less supple than the older version that used a 2.5-layer construction.
-In addition, there’s no fleece along the chin to reduce abrasion (a small but helpful feature to prevent rubbing), but the zipper garage does keep my facial hair from snagging on the main zip.
-And on the bright side, Patagonia did incorporate fleece at the back of the neck to boost comfort.
-All in all, I wouldn’t call the Torrentshell a standout in this department by any means, but many will find the tradeoff in weather protection worth it.
+However, it’s decidedly one of the stiffest rain jackets I’ve worn to date: The fabric is crinkly and noisy—reminiscent of a winter-ready hardshell—and it’s noticeably less supple than the older version that used a 2.5-layer construction (I found it does break in and soften a little over time, however).
+In addition, there’s no fleece along the chin, but the zipper garage does keep my facial hair from snagging on the main zip.
+And on the bright side, Patagonia did incorporate fleece at the back of the neck.
+All in all, I wouldn’t call the Torrentshell a standout in this department by any means, but many will find the numerous tradeoffs in weather protection and longevity worth it.

-Patagonia rarely disappoints from a build quality standpoint, and this held true with the Torrentshell.
+Patagonia rarely disappoints from a build quality standpoint, and this held true with the Torrentshell 3L.
 Overall, this jacket is well made with a classy look, tidy seams, and clean lines.
-Throughout testing, I’ve had no issues with tearing or snags, there are no visible signs of wear, and all zippers and other features are holding up well and working flawlessly.
-In addition, the 3-layer construction and 50-denier face fabric are confidence-inspiring and noticeably tough—all the materials feel substantial and almost hardshell-like.
+Throughout testing, I’ve had no issues with tearing or snags, there are no visible signs of wear, and all zippers and other features are holding up well and working flawlessly (the large-toothed main zipper is a nice, premium touch).
+In addition, the 3-layer construction and 50-denier (D) face fabric are confidence-inspiring and noticeably tough—all the materials feel substantial and almost hardshell-like.
 Given my experience thus far, I expect the Torrentshell to last a long time without issue.

 In terms of features, the Patagonia Torrentshell 3L Jacket comes decently equipped with a functional hood and generously sized pockets.
 Starting with the former, you get a good amount of adjustability with drawcords at the back and front.
 And unlike many budget-oriented designs, the cinch cord secures all the way around the head, including the bill.
 As a result, you get a snug fit that stays securely in place, even in blustery conditions.
 And the bill itself is large and does a nice job keeping moisture from dripping down onto your forehead or face.
 Size-wise, the hood is large, but it’s easy to tighten and fits well over a hat or beanie (although it’s not helmet-compatible).

-Patagonia bills the Torrentshell as a “regular fit,” which we think is a fair designation.
+Patagonia bills the Torrentshell as a “regular fit,” which I think is a fair designation.
+At 5’9” and 155 pounds, I opted for my usual men’s medium.
 All in all, the jacket fit true to size with enough room to comfortably layer underneath without ever feeling overly restrictive or baggy.
-I’ve found that the armpit area of fitted shells can sometimes be uncomfortably tight with a midlayer jacket underneath, but that wasn’t the case with the Torrentshell.
 The neck area can be a little constricting if your midlayer has a hood, but this isn’t too surprising, as doubling up on hoods almost always feels awkward and bulky.
-And some might not love the slightly boxy cut, but again, this was great for layering and provided a versatile and accommodating all-around fit.
+And some might not love the slightly boxy cut—it’s more noticeable when wearing the jacket over just a t-shirt—but again, this was great for layering and provided a versatile and accommodating all-around fit.

-Patagonia has been a long-time leader in sustainability practices among outdoor brands.
-In the case of the Torrentshell 3L Jacket, they use a 100-percent-recycled nylon ripstop face fabric and PU membrane that’s made with 13 percent bio-based content, and all materials are bluesign-approved, meaning that they are safe for the environment, workers, and customers.
+Patagonia has been a longtime leader in sustainability practices among outdoor brands.
+In the case of the Torrentshell 3L Jacket, they use a 100% recycled nylon ripstop face fabric and PU membrane that’s made with 13% bio-based content, and all materials are bluesign-approved, meaning that they are safe for the environment, workers, and customers.
+And new to the latest model is a PFC-free DWR coating, which Patagonia is implementing across their outerwear lineup.
 Finally, the Torrentshell is Fair Trade Certified sewn, which indicates that Patagonia put extra money into the jacket’s production to ensure that workers are compensated fairly and can fund community projects, healthcare programs, and more.
-There are areas for improvement—the DWR coating still utilizes PFCs, for example—but we appreciate Patagonia’s transparency in their supply chain.
+For additional info, the bottom of the Torrentshell's product page details all of these measures.

 Other Versions of the Patagonia Torrentshell